What does this AWS Solution do?

 The diagram below presents the architecture you can automatically deploy using the solution's implementation guide and accompanying AWS CloudFormation template.

 The AWS CloudFormation template deploys a static web application hosted on an Amazon S3 bucket and served by an Amazon CloudFront distribution.
 Users are authenticated using Amazon Cognito.
 The web application interacts with the backend using an Amazon API Gateway API, supported by an AWS Lambda function.
 Documents are uploaded using either the web application, or directly to a dedicated Amazon S3 bucket for bulk processing.
 Document processing is initiated by the API, which triggers a Lambda function to add an entry to an Amazon DynamoDB table.
 The table triggers a second Lambda function that supervises the processing.
 The file format of the upload dictates the route for processing.
 Amazon Textract extracts text and structural information from the files.
 The extracted text is then passed to Amazon Comprehend and Amazon Comprehend Medical for further analysis.

 The resulting analyses are stored in an Amazon S3 bucket and the metadata is stored in a DynamoDB database.
-Extracted information is used to index the document in Amazon Elasticsearch Service (Amazon ES) and, if enabled, in Amazon Kendra.
+Extracted information is used to index the document in Amazon OpenSearch Service and, if enabled, in Amazon Kendra.

 Search and discovery

 Browse our library of AWS Solutions Implementations to get answers to common architectural problems.